rieschel/CocktailsWebsite/README.md

 We have also implemented a navbar, where the user can switch between different views.
 The initial view is the search view.

+Right now, we are however still working on the navbar and the filter search.
+This is therefore currently not compeletely working in the deployed app.

 ## What we plan to do
 Further on in the project we plan to implement a details view, where the user can see the recipe for each drink.
 The details view should be displayed when a user clicks on a drink in the search och saved view.